 Storage

 Absolutely!
 This chili will taste even better the next day as the flavors continue to develop.
 You can make the chili itself a day in advance, and even prep any toppings in advance (and keep them in the refrigerator if needed).
-Then, you can reheat the chili in the microwave or on the stove at low heat until warmed.
+Then, you can reheat the chili in the microwave or on the stove on low heat until warmed.
 Serve with desired toppings and enjoy!

 For even more cozy recipes, be sure to subscribe to my newsletter.